 .
 So, give it a try!

 NOTE: The shown version is a simplified one, thus, much more comprehensible: there are no blocked, obscured, off-screen fingertips.
-Sure, it's slightly weaker than an original version.

 The shown test is for demonstration purposes only.
 The user interface you see here is planned to be just a prototype, though it's fully functional, with security applied (OTP-encryption).
 Anyway, I would like to know every sensible point of view on the concept itself, as well as on its usability.
 Please, feel free to respond!